Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 RED WINE

 35 ha of vines growing on soil of back sand mixed with small stones on the surface.
 The subsoil is a blend of clay and gravel.
-Planted grape varieties - 65% Cabernet Sauvignon, 30% Merlot, and 2.5% Cabernet Franc and Petit Verdot.
+Planted grape varieties include 65% Cabernet Sauvignon, 30% Merlot, and 2.5% each of Cabernet Franc and Petit Verdot.
 Vines are, on average, 25 years old.
-Alcoholic fermentation occurs in stainless steel vats, while alcoholic fermentation occurs in wooden barrels.
+Alcoholic fermentation occurs in stainless steel vats, whereas it occurs in wooden barrels.
 The wine matures in 50% new oak for 16-20 months.

-Red Domaine de Chevalier is an elegant and well-balanced wine, significantly improved since the arrival of a consulting oenologist and winemaking guru Stephane Derenencourt in 2003.
-It now shows more refinement, richness, and sophisticated touch than before.
+Red Domaine de Chevalier is an elegant and well-balanced wine, significantly improved since the arrival of consulting oenologist and winemaking expert Stéphane Derenencourt in 2003.
+It now shows more refinement, richness, and a sophisticated touch than before.

 Picking 2011 Cabernet Sauvignon at Domaine de Chevalier

-Tasted in April 2023.
+Tasted twice - last time in February 2925.
+Consistent tasting notes.
 65% C. Sauvignon, 30% Merlot, 3% C. Franc and 2% P. Verdot.
 14% alcohol.
-Intense black- and redcurrants, chewy, mineral, concentrated, great depth and length, great complexity, and midpalate.
+Intense black and red currants, chewy, mineral, concentrated, with great depth and length, and notable complexity, particularly in the mid-palate.
 Long and persistent aftertaste.
 Exceptional effort for the vintage.
-It’s Olivier Bernards’ 40th vintage here and will be celebrated with a special label (running horse).
+It’s Olivier Bernard’s 40th vintage, and it will be celebrated with a special label featuring a running horse.

 Domaine de Chevalier 2021 (barrel sample) 94-95p